Marketing Summarized

 • The intuition is that an angry message reflects 1,000 hidden angry messages.

-• However, most of the time, 1 angry message means 4 people are angry enough to be outraged and the algorithm favors “engagement” irrespective of how people responded or interacted.
+• However, usually, 1 angry message means 4 people are angry enough to be outraged, and the algorithm favors “engagement” irrespective of how people responded or interacted.

 • With proper documentation, most companies can publicly communicate the exchange back on social media and let the public see the situation for themselves.

-• Healthy referral marketing can become sabotaged from all the extra work (and bias) from maintaining business relationships with the most unlikable and unpleasant consumers.
+• Healthy referral marketing can become sabotaged by all the extra work (and bias) from maintaining business relationships with the most unlikable and unpleasant consumers.

 • Successful customer service scales in effort to the importance of the consumer to the organization.